How to Create a Member Ambassador Program in 8 Steps

 Well, you did it!
 You selected and formally accepted brand ambassadors.
 Congratulations!
 Now it is time to set your team up for success.
 Your ambassadors may not have much experience or training, and that is okay!
 This is where you teach them how to pitch your organization to potential new members, new communities, and donors.

 Teaching your pitch to your ambassadors creates one unified voice for your organization.
 You don’t want everyone going out and pitching different stories and confusing the audience with conflicting messages.
 You want them to have an honest and cohesive approach delivered with passion and ability.
 Teaching your pitch fixes this problem.

 A unified and clear pitch gets two thumbs up from Emily!

 Write a long, medium, and short version of your pitch for them to utilize.
 The short version should be their 10-second elevator pitch to entice the listener into asking more.
 The medium one should be about 30 seconds long and should add value to the listener.
-The long pitch should be about a minute, maybe two, and should go into detail about what your organization does, why it’s important, and how they can help.
+The long pitch should be about a minute, maybe two, and should go into detail about what your organization does, why it’s important, a brief overview of the member journey, and how they can get involved.

 Step 6: Identify Ambassador Talent and Assign Missions